 I partner with inter/national organisations to initiate risk-taking opportunities that challenge the status quo.
 I develop strategies for working sustainably, respectfully and ethically.
 Artist-led projects and collaboration are key to my creative development and success, expressing and developing my authorship and amplifying the politics of my work.
 I seek to reconstruct societal hierarchies, through creative producing and commissioning alongside making work.

-whatsthebigmistry is Priya Mistry, multidisciplinary artist, socially engaged practitioner and creative producer straddling visual, performance and live art.
+whatsthebigmistry is Priya Mistry, multidisciplinary artist, socially engaged practitioner and creative producer straddling dance, performance, visual, performance and live art.
 Mistry’s practice adds to discourse on topics of mental health/neurodiversity, feminist politics, identity, sex and queerness, whilst deconstructing language, exploring sensory/non-word based vocabularies.

 Priya is Associate Artist with In Good Company consortium, New Art Exchange , Artist Member at East Side Projects and Chisenhale Dance Space and Quarter Master for Artistic Mutiny.
 She’s a collaborator with artist Bobby Baker at Daily Life Limited- (Mental Dis/ability Arts Organisation) including work with William Morris Gallery and Diagnosing Diagnosis Symposium with The Wellcome Collection.